oneeve8/kobble-data/content/Information.md

 We are trying to prove whether our earth and cosmos is:

-I. Spherical or Flat?
+I. Spherical or flat?
 II.
-Spinning or Stationary?
+Spinning or stationary?
 III.
 Has distant celestials or close celestials?
 IV.
 Is open or enclosed?
 V. Is infinite or limited?
 VI.
-Is created by an intelligence or a cosmic accident?
+Is created by an intelligence or is a cosmic accident?

 Two types of arguments: